simeononsecurity/simeononsecurity.ch/content/articles/reviving-old-servers_-tips-for-upgrading-legacy-systems/index.en.md

 * **Comprehensive Test Coverage**: Conduct thorough testing to cover all aspects of the upgraded system, including functionality, performance, security, and compatibility.
 * **Test Environments**: Create separate test environments that closely mimic the production environment to accurately simulate real-world scenarios.
-* **Automated Testing**: Implement automated testing tools and frameworks to streamline the testing process and increase efficiency.
+* **Automated Testing**: Implement automated testing tools and frameworks to simplify the testing process and increase efficiency.
 * **User Acceptance Testing**: Involve end-users in the testing process to gather feedback and ensure the new system meets their needs and expectations.

 > Tip: Prioritize testing and quality assurance to minimize the risk of potential disruptions or issues after the upgrade.